idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Then there's a formal PIP.
 Depends on your company but very similar to above, but with clear legal terminology.

-### How do you deal with people performance issues

 ### How do you coach employee back to success

 - Really depends on the employee